Frangus90/fansly-downloader-ng/README.md

 ## CLI Usage

-The command-line version supports all features with additional options for automation:
+The command-line version supports all features with additional options for automation.

+### Fansly CLI

 ```bash
 # Basic usage